ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Fig. :ref:`fig-excel1` shows an Excel spreadsheet that implements this recipe with column names that correspond to the variables in the recipe.
-Fig. :ref:`fig-excel2` shows the formulas that perform these calculations.
+Fig. :ref:`fig-excel2` displays the formulas that perform these calculations.
 Readability can be improved by using column formulas (e.g., as in Fusion Tables).
 However, two problems remain.